isomerpages/moe-ahmadibrahimsec/_admissions/Direct School Admission (DSA).md

 </p>
 <p>For applicants studying in MOE mainstream primary schools: Only one parent's
 SingPass is needed to log in.
 If parent / guardian is unable to apply online, you can approach the child's primary school for assistance.
-Click here to access the application page.</p>
+Click <a href="https://go.gov.sg/apply-dsa-sec" rel="noopener noreferrer nofollow" target="_blank">here</a> to access the application page.</p>
 <p>For applicants NOT studying in MOE mainstream primary schools, please
 obtain a Registration Number (RGxxxxxxx) online before applying through the DSA-Sec Portal.</p>